Robin Roberts: “I Choose To Be Fearless”

 After growing up in Mississippi and attending Southeastern Louisiana University, Roberts was a sports anchor for local TV and radio stations.
 Roberts was a sportscaster on ESPN for 15 years (1990–2005).
 She became co-anchor on Good Morning America in 2005.
 It was that time during Good Morning America that the whole world would see what Robin was made of.

-Just over four years ago, Robin Roberts underwent a bone marrow transplant…and became an inspiration to millions of people.
+Just over five years ago, Robin Roberts underwent a bone marrow transplant…and became an inspiration to millions of people.

 “I learned when I was first diagnosed with MDS that many in the transplant community consider the anniversary of their bone marrow transplant to be their new birthday,” Robin said.